Israel and Egypt’s insane alliance against Gaza

 Tawfik Okasha, the military junta’s leading TV cheerleader, praised Israel’s military campaign in Gaza and mocked Gazans on his show.
 “Gazans are not men,” he taunted live on air.
 “If they were men, they would revolt against Hamas.”

-“Bless you, Netanyahu, and may God give us more like you who will rid us of Hamas, the root of corruption, treason and collaboration with the Brotherhood,” tweeted Azza Sami, a journalist with the semi-official newspaper.
+“Bless you, Netanyahu, and may God give us more like you who will rid us of Hamas, the root of corruption, treason and collaboration with the Brotherhood,” tweeted Azza Sami, a journalist with the semi-official Al Ahram newspaper.

 Egypt’s stance has, unsurprisingly, met with much praise in Israel.
 However, this Egyptian-Israeli love affair has set alarm bells ringing even among normally staunch supporters of Israel.
 For instance, the conservative, generally pro-Israel Wall Street Journal ran a long feature on this “unlikely alliance” which laid much of the blame for the escalation to open warfare on the excessive “squeezing” of Hamas.